cortexlabs/cortex/docs/deployments/apis.md

   model: <string>  # path to an exported model (e.g. s3://my-bucket/exported_model)
   model_format: <string>  # model format, must be "tensorflow" or "onnx" (default: "onnx" if model path ends with .onnx, "tensorflow" if model path ends with .zip or is a directory)
   request_handler: <string>  # path to the request handler implementation file, relative to the cortex root
   tf_signature_key: <string>  # name of the signature def to use for prediction (required if your model has more than one signature def)
   tracker:
-    key: <string>  # json key to track if the response payload is a dictionary
+    key: <string>  # key to track, only required if the response payload is a json object
     model_type: <string>  # model type, must be "classification" or "regression"
   compute:
     min_replicas: <int>  # minimum number of replicas (default: 1)